 Using a Mandolin vs a Knife

 I also like it due to safety.
-It has legs which make it stable on the counter, and a knob that keeps your fingeres away from the very sharp blades.
+It has legs which make it stable on the countertop and a knob that keeps your fingers away from the very sharp blades.

-Once you get the hang of drying food, the preservation world really opens up.
-You can dry fruit, vegetables and even meat.
+Once you get a little practice drying food, the preservation world opens up.
+You can dry fruit, vegetables, and even meat.

-I grow and dry chile peppers and spices, which keep for a year and are much better than store-bought spices.
+I grow and dry chile peppers and make my own spices including chile pepper salt, which keep for a year and are much better than store-bought spices.

 My daughter loves to dry vegetables.
-One of her favorites are these dried beet chips.
+One of her favorites is dried beet chips.

-Try your hand with fruit roll-ups, jerkey, or dried berries.
-It’s a great way to make use of the food you grow yourself or pick up at the farmers’ market
+Try your hand with fruit roll-ups, jerky, or dried berries.
+It’s a great way to make use of the food you grow yourself or pick up at the farmers’ market.

 More Methods for Preserving Summer’s Produce: